AlperHuseyn/python-theory-and-apps/README.md

 We welcome any contributions to this repository.
 If you have any alternative solutions, improvements or feedback on the questions or solutions provided, feel free to submit a pull request.

-## Disclaimer
+## Note

-The questions and solutions provided in this repository are for educational purposes only and should not be used for any other purpose.
-The solutions may not be the best or most efficient way to solve the problems and should not be used in any production code.
+The solutions may not be the best or most efficient way to solve the problems.